Crawling is a major milestone that signifies the start of your baby’s future mobility!

 - Put child locks on drawers and cupboards

-- Install stair gates
+- Install stair baby gates

 - Lift all pet bowls from the floor